 .csproj file is in a directory called BuildAndDeploy.
 I need to alter the CLI command so it knows where to find it.
 You will need to alter this according to your applications structure.

-Note: If you're building a Razor Components application you will need to specify the
+Note: If you’re building a server-side Blazor application you will need to specify the

 .csprojfile for the